 Top 5 Grazing

-Top 5 Grazing is ideally suited to rotational grazing or set stocking, but also offers the potential for a heavy silage cut in late May or early June.
-Top 5 Grazing will result in a dense leafy sward suited to intensive animal production systems.
-With good management, this mixture will continue to perform for 8 – 10 years, giving a high yielding and exceptional quality sward for animal grazing.
+Top 5 Grazing is ideally suited to rotational grazing or set stocking, but also offers opportunity for a heavy silage cut in late May or early June.

 |1.0||Coated White Clover|